GhanaSat-1: Design and development

-GhanaSat-1 was assembled and tested by three students at All Nations University.
+GhanaSat-1 was assembled and tested by three students namely Benjamin Bonsu, Ernest Matey and Joseph Quansah at All Nations University.
 The five 1U CubeSats, four built by the guest countries and one by Kyushu Institute of Technology (Japan), were all identical in their design.
 The two-year period spanning the development, construction, launch and operation of the satellites engaged three university students from each of the five participating countries.
 The satellite cost about US$500,000 to manufacture and launch.

 GhanaSat-1 was a nanosatellite, weighing around 1 kg.
 Power was generated from solar cells and stored in batteries.
 The satellite was cube-shaped and measured 10 cm on each side.
 The satellite carried low- and high-resolution cameras that took pictures of Ghana and monitored the country's coastline.
 The satellite had the ability to receive requested songs from the ground and transmit them from space; the national anthem of Ghana was one of the songs broadcast in orbit.
 Finally, the satellite measured the effects of radiation in space on commercial microprocessors.

 GhanaSat-1 was given to the Japan Aerospace Exploration Agency (JAXA) on 9 February 2017, and was then transferred to the National Aeronautics and Space Administration (NASA) on 12 February 2017.
 The GhanaSat-1 Birds designation is Bird GG.